 A Mountain is also known as Hayden Butte.
 You will find the trail head just over the light rail tracks east of Mill Avenue at Third Street.
 For more check out their website.

 If you have any aviation lovers in your family, the top of A Mountain offers a great view of the runway at Sky Harbor Airport.
-When you’re planning your visit to Tempe with kids, don’t forget the seemingly simple things, like watching planes take off.
+When you’re planning your list of Tempe Arizona things to do or your first visit to Tempe with kids, don’t forget the seemingly simple things, like watching planes take off.

 The Desert Botanical Garden is not technically inside Tempe but it’s right on the edge of Downtown Tempe and easily accessible if you’re staying or exploring this area of town.
 This is definitely a don’t miss and, if you can swing two visits, plan to go during the daytime and again at night to see the Electric Desert.